-The Special Tertiary Admissions Test, or STAT, is a pathway to tertiary study.
-It is suitable for people who do not have formal qualifications, or for those whose past results may not be competitive enough to get an offer.
+The Special Tertiary Admissions Test (STAT) is a pathway to tertiary study.
+It is suitable for people who do not have formal qualifications, or for those whose past results may not be competitive enough to receive an offer.

 The STAT is an aptitude test that assesses a range of competencies considered important for tertiary study.

-STAT Multiple Choice is the version used by SATAC's partner institutions.
-It is a two-hour test evaluating skills associated with verbal and quantitative reasoning.
+STAT Multiple Choice (MC) is the version used by SATAC's partner institutions.
+It is a two-hour online test evaluating skills associated with verbal and quantitative reasoning.

 STAT Written English is not used for entry to courses offered through SATAC.